casouri/acura-detection/test-gui/README.md

    it contains four image_box objects.
    You can get images by ```image_box.image```
    For example, I get the second image by ```iamge_boxes[1].image```
-   2. save your images to the desired on.
+   2. save your images to the desired one.
    In this example I saved the output to ```image_boxes[2].image```
    3. You have to return a string indicating the status of the function.
    It can be anything: "failed", "done", "wrong image", etc